 Where would you love to travel next?

 The Perhentian Islands off Malaysia’s northeast coast are the top of my list.
-A tropical getaway with white sands, swaying palms and translucent waters, their coral reefs and abundant marine life make them a great place for snorkeling or diving, and, if accounts are to be believed, a feeling of being totally cut off from the real world.
+A tropical getaway with white sands, swaying palms and translucent waters, their coral reefs and abundant marine life make them a great place for snorkelling or diving, and, if accounts are to be believed, a feeling of being totally cut off from the real world.

 Your best piece of travel advice?

-I say this as a huge lover of spicy food, but do not under estimate the spice in Thailand.
+I say this as a huge lover of spicy food, but do not underestimate the spice in Thailand.
 Having learned the hard way, the best advice I can offer is to ask for your dish without spice and simply add your own.
 Thai cooks don’t tend to grasp the concept of ‘a little spicy’ nor do they understand why you might not want to put ten hot chillies in your curry.
 However, do not let this put you off.
 Thai food is by far the best cuisine in the world in my opinion.